-Researchers and R/V ANGARI conducted research on various sites throughout The Bahamas, completing hundreds of surveys to examine coral, fish counts, and more.
+Researchers and R/V ANGARI conducted field research at various sites throughout The Bahamas, completing hundreds of underwater surveys to examine coral health, fish abundance, and more.

 Researchers from the Bahamas National Trust, B.R.E.E.F., Perry Institute for Marine Science, and The Island School collected data onboard R/V ANGARI from 21 sites in The Bahamas, specifically around Cat Island, Conception Island, Rum Cay, Long Island, and Eleuthera.
 At each site, a team of 6 divers completed a full set of 350 AGGRA surveys, including 100 coral transects, 120 benthic transects, and 130 fish transects.

 A special thanks to the Disney Conservation Fund and The Blue Project for funding this research.